Snazzah/MediaSessionMaster/README.md

 - Flip the `Developer Mode` switch on the top right of the screen.
 - Click `Load unpacked` on the top left and select the folder you extracted.
 - Appreciate the effort!

+### Sidenote: Firefox
+Firefox support is planned, however MediaSession API on Firefox is still experimental, and requires a flag to be checked. ([See caniuse](https://caniuse.com/mdn-api_mediasession)) At the moment, some sites such as Soundcloud are not working with the flag enabled and others may not work properly.

 ## Contributions
 ...are greatly appreciated!
 Here's how you can contribute: